Updated November 5, 2019

 Tara blogs at Back Road Ramblers.

 The slogan “Keep Portland Weird” has become Oregon’s biggest city’s unofficial motto and mantra.
 Nowhere does Portland’s weirdness manifest better than on its streets.
-Sample Portland’s weird spirit with these activities:
+Sample Portland’s weird spirit with these must-do American bucket-list activities:

 Find the last of the Tiny Horses

 In 2005, a local artist tethered toy horses to historic rings affixed to curbs around the city.
 Hundreds of Tiny Horses appeared in the ensuing years, part of the Horse Project; today only a few remain.
-See if you can find them, on a sidewalk or elsewhere, like a birdhouse turned into a Tiny Horse stable in NW Portland.
+See if you can find them, on a sidewalk or elsewhere as a birdhouse turned into a Tiny Horse stable in NW Portland.

 Pet a superhero pig